Why we exist

 - First, it relieves them of much administrative work.
 Financial matters (such as planning, budgeting, reporting, control, treasury, tax, mergers, acquisitions, investor relations, legal affairs and internal audit) are co-ordinated centrally.
 For the operating companies, every administrative hour saved is an extra hour to be devoted to the pursuit of professional excellence.

 - Second, the parent company encourages and enables operating companies of different disciplines to work together for the benefit of clients.
 Such collaborations have the additional benefit of enhancing the job satisfaction of our people.
-The parent company also plays an across-the-Group role in the following functions: the management of talent, including recruitment and training; in property management; in procurement and IT; in knowledge sharing and practice development – with an increasing emphasis on corporate responsibility and sustainability.
+The parent company also plays an across-the-Group role in the following functions: the management of talent, including recruitment and training; in property management; in procurement and IT; in knowledge sharing and practice development.

 - And finally, WPP itself can function as the 21st-century equivalent of the full-service agency.
 For some clients, predominantly those with a vast geographical spread and a need for marketing services ranging from advertising through design and website construction to research and internal communications, WPP can act as a portal to provide a single point of contact and accountability.